Configure MQTT broker authorization

 Clients that use X.509 certificates for authentication can be authorized to access resources based on X.509 properties present on their certificate or their issuing certificates up the chain.

-To create rules based on properties from a client's certificate, its root CA, or intermediate CA, a certificate-to-attributes mapping TOML file is required.
-For example:
+To create rules based on properties from a client's certificate, its root CA, or intermediate CA, define the X.509 attributes in the BrokerAuthorization resource.
+For more information, see Certificate attributes.

 With client certificate subject common name as username